-More worrying was a case of acute injury that required treatment with Alexion’s complement inhibitor Soliris; this was eventually resolved, but the development spurred Pfizer to halt dosing in the trial.
+More worrying was a case of acute kidney injury that required treatment with Alexion’s complement inhibitor Soliris; this was eventually resolved, but the development spurred Pfizer to halt dosing in the trial.

 The issue could be down to an immune response to the vector being used, Pfizer speculated.
 PF-06939926, which Pfizer gained through its $193m takeover of Bamboo Therapeutics, employs an AAV9 vector to deliver a shortened version of the dystrophin gene that is affected in DMD patients.

 Solid Biosciences’ DMD gene therapy candidate SGT-001 also uses an AAV9 vector, and has also been linked with activation of the complement system and worrying side effects.